tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

 ---

 ### Pending Intent
-A Pending intent is a token that you give to another applicaiton (like system, AlarmManager, NotificationManager , etc.,) which allows the application to execute **your App's Code** at a later time, on **Your app's behalf**, even if your app is not running.
+A Pending intent is a token that you give to another applicaiton (like system, AlarmManager, NotificationManager, etc.,) which allows the application to execute **your App's Code** at a later time, on **Your app's behalf**, even if your app is not running.

 **Why is it needed?**
 Android apps run in a sandbox. so, one app cannot directly execute code from another app.
 Pending intent acts as a permission wrapper, allowing system services or other apps to perform operations using your app's identity and permissions.

 **For Example**
 - Sending a notification that opens your app when clicked.
 - Scheduling an alarm using AlarmManager
 - Creating home screen widget that interacts with your app.

 **How does Pending Intent Works ?**